 Seeds recruited volunteers to tutor students, and developed volunteer tutor-training sessions, materials and supplies.
 The one-to-one, individualized curriculum developed by Seeds helped build relationships of trust between tutors and students, and accommodated students at all levels of academic achievement.

 In 2005, Seeds underwent significant organizational changes.
 In addition to receiving national accreditation from ProLiteracy, the largest adult literacy organization in the world, we also became a separate 501(c)3 organization, changing the board of directors structure from an advisory to a governing board.

-We offer open enrollment, year-round classes, and a customized digital literacy curriculum.
+We offer open enrollment, year-round classes.
 We also provide students supplementary opportunities such as job fairs, career planning, and assistance with exploring options for higher education.